AknBeck/csharp-test-prefixbox/test.md

 ## C# questions

 - What is a namespace?
 What is it good for and how do you define a namespace?
+It is the space where are your clases, objects, enums, ect.

 - What is a constructor?
 When is it executed?
+Constructor is necesarry for creating new object of entity where the constructor is.

-- How do you implement inheritance in C#?
+- How do you implement inheritance in C#? for example public class World >: Universe<

-- How do you prevent someone to inherit from a class?
+- How do you prevent someone to inherit from a class? by using private protected

 - What is a readonly variable?
 Where you can assign value to readonly variables?
+Variable where you are not allowed to set anything.
+Only through constructor.

-- Specify the available access modifiers in C# and briefly explain them
+- Specify the available access modifiers in C# and briefly explain them private - it can use only the class for itself protected - it can use the childs in inheritance

-- Briefly explain the mechanism of exception handling
+- Briefly explain the mechanism of exception handling mechanism is Try catch/finaly/throw. you can solve it imidiatly by catch or you can throw it up and catch it later.

-- What is the difference between an abstract class and an interface?
+- What is the difference between an abstract class and an interface? you can inherit only from 1 abstract clas and inherit from many interfaces.

 - How does using (...) {...} block work?
-What is the relation to interfaces and why?
+What is the relation to interfaces and why? in () is parameter of that and it {} you have block of code which will dissapire after }.

 - How IEnumerable<T> and IEnumerator<T> interfaces work?
 What properties and methods need to be implemented in classes that implements them?
 What are their relation to foreach loop?

 ## Programming tasks